helloflask/bootstrap-flask/docs/macros.rst

 render_field()
 ----------------

-Render a form field create by Flask-WTF/WTForms.
+Render a form input for form field created by Flask-WTF/WTForms.

 Example
 ~~~~~~~~